eda-ricercatore/caprese-sw-analy/readme.md

 #	My Respository for "CSCE 689: Fundamentals of Software Analysis" (Fall 2016)

+This document provides an overview of this repository for
+	programming assignments of the course CSCE 689, Section 601, "Special Topic: Fundamentals of Software Analysis," which was offered in Fall 2016.

+The course is taught by Prof. Jeff Huang.

+This repository also includes the source code and documentation for
+	the course project.

+#	Organization of the Repository: An Overview

+This repository contains solutions to the following programming
+	assignments:
++	Programming assignment #0.
++	Programming assignment #1.
++	Programming assignment #2.

+This repository also contains the source code and software
+	documentation for the course project.

+In addition, this repository contains revision notes about the
+	following topics:
++	Compiler design.
+	- Parsing.
++	Java programming.

 ##	Solutions to Programming Assignments

 ###	Solution for Programming Assignment 0